Chow Rings of Matroids as Permutation Representations: Introduction

-Before proving Theorem~\ref{main-theorem} in Section~\ref{main-theorem-section}, the background Section~\ref{background-section} reviews matroids and Chow rings, and collects a few simple observations.
-Section~\ref{conjectures-section} recasts the maps $\lambda$ from Theorem~\ref{main-theorem}(ii) in the language of unimodality within the {\it Burnside ring} of $G$-permutation representations.
-This motivates some analogous conjectures about Burnside rings that would extend recent log-concavity and total positivity conjectures for Hilbert functions of Chow rings $A(\M)$.
-Section~\ref{sec: further-questions} poses some additional questions and conjectures.
+Before proving Theorem~\ref{main-theorem} in Section~\ref{main-theorem-section}, the background Section~\ref{background-section} reviews properties of building sets of atomic lattices, Chow rings, and matroids.
+It also collects a few simple observations, including one new and crucial numerical fact about $\G$-nested sets, Lemma~\ref{lem:crucial-numerical-fact}.
+Section~\ref{conjectures-section} pursues the theme of lifting inequalities in $\Z$ to inequalities $R_\C(G)$ and in $B(G)$, going beyond unimodality to conjectures that would extend recent log-concavity and total positivity conjectures for Hilbert functions of Chow rings $A(\L_\M, \G)$.
+Section~\ref{sec: further-questions} poses additional questions and conjectures.